saltstack/salt-enhancement-proposals/py2-deprecation.md

 1. Future releases of SaltStack will have a Python 2 deprecation warning.
 2. SaltStack will create packages that will allow for a smooth transition for users.
-3. In accordance with the schedule decided on in this SEP, testing for Python 2 will be turned off.
-4. The six library will be removed from SaltStack slowly over time as well as all compat library use.
+3. The six library will be removed from SaltStack slowly time as well as all compat library use.
 5. Existing monolithic installers will move solely to Python 3 only for the cutoff release, such as the Windows installer.